 Like all cuisines, there are regional differences.
 Dishes from the island of Penang and the northern part of Peninsular Malaysia are more spicy and tangy.
 They draw their inspiration from Thailand.
 Dishes from Malacca and Singapore show more influence from Indonesia.
-They are sweeter and rich in coconut milk.
+They are sweeter and are rich in coconut milk.

 Similar Tools Used in Making This Chicken Curry with Kaffir Lime Leaves

 This post contains affiliate links.
 Please read my disclosure policy here.

 “Terre D’Umbria” 1-Handle Casserole Made of Terracotta, 21cm (8.5 Inches)